waynodiablo/Oystercard/bookmark_manager/bookmark_manager.md

-# Bookmark manager
+# Bookmark Manager

 This week's project is a bookmark manager.
 The goal is to expose you to the following aspects of web development:

 * Relational databases
 * Security considerations
-* More Acceptance testing with Capybara
+* More feature testing with Capybara

 In addition to the technologies mentioned above, this project is going to be more challenging on the front-end.
 You shouldn't need more than we've covered in the previous weeks but you should expect to spend more time on the front-end, compared to Battleships – web version.
 Of course, we'll also continue to be using the technologies we're familiar with: Sinatra, RSpec, etc.